LPTK/SeaglPrototype/rsc/doc/internal/Inference.md

 id: 'X -> 'X

 foo a = id a
-foo: 'A -> 'X  // new type variable X comes from instantiating 'id' where
+foo: 'A -> 'X  // new type variable 'X comes from instantiating `id` where
-	'A <: 'X   // because A is used as arg in fun of type X -> X
+	'A <: 'X   // because 'A is used as arg in fun of type 'X -> 'X
 ```

 Here, `'X` is only used in covariant position (the function output), so we can replace it with its lower bound `'A`, and we obtain: